 Set in Seattle in the 1870s, the main storyline focused on a family of loggers in the new West who had to bring in 100 women — potential brides — for their male crewmembers.
-While the show was set in the past, it made some considerable impact in the present — most notably launching Bobby Sherman and David Soul as teen idols.

 The show starred Robert Brown as Jason Bolt, Bobby Sherman as Jeremy Bolt, David Soul as Joshua Bolt, Mark Lenard as Aaron Stempel, Bridget Hanley as Candace “Candy” Pruitt, and Joan Blondell as Lottie Hatfield.